exokomodo/video-game-design/README.md

 # Video Game Design

-This is the source code repository for our shared Georgia Tech unity project
+This is the source code repository for our game: **Kitty Hawk Pro Farmer**

 Physics: Weird but not QWOP-like